magomimmo/modern-cljs/doc/tutorial-08.md

 ### cljs-files-in

 `cljs-files-in` is the last function we have to update to support the envisioned `:exclude` option.
-Here is the uodated definition.
+Here is the updated definition.

 ```clojure
 (defn cljs-files-in